BlackHawk0/phase-4-debugging-network-requests-lab/README.md

 - Add a new toy when the toy form is submitted

   - How I debugged:
+  Tried to add a new toy to crosscheck if the functionaly works.
+I got a NameError (uninitialized constant ToysController::Toys):
+  Added a byebug at the top the create method to check if the data is sent correctly.
+I discovered the data was sent to the API.
+  Checking through the code i found out that theres was a typo on the class call to create a new toy.
+Toys.create instead of Toy.create.

 - Update the number of likes for a toy

   - How I debugged:
+  As always i tested the feature and got a Unhandled Rejection (SyntaxError): Unexpected end of JSON input.
+This means that the frontend expects a JSON formatted data but thats no the kind of data is receiving. checking through the code i discovered that on update, the data was not formatted in JSON format so i added a render json.

 - Donate a toy to Goodwill (and delete it from our database)

   - How I debugged:
+  I started by testing the feature and it was working fine.
+However i added some error handling methods.